nathankellenicki/node-poweredup/ABOUT.md

 ### Introduction

 LEGO Powered UP is the successor to Power Functions, the system for adding electronics to LEGO models.
 Powered UP is a collection of ranges - starting with LEGO WeDo 2.0 released in 2016, LEGO Boost released in 2017, and LEGO Powered UP released in 2018.
+It also includes the 2018 Duplo App-Controlled Train sets.

 Powered UP has a few improvements over Power Functions: